jdevuyst/comprehend/README.md

 (assert (not= (c/indexed-set 1) #{1}))
 ```

-Finally, Comprehend comes with a function `fix` and a macro `fixpoint` for computing fixed points.
+Finally, Comprehend comes with a function `c/fix` and a macro `c/fixpoint` for computing fixed points.
 They are useful for closing indexed sets under a rewriting operation.
 The following example computes the transitive closure of an indexed set:

 ```clojure
 (c/fixpoint [s (c/indexed-set [1 2] [2 3] [3 4])]